Aharbal: Geography

 Aharbal lies in the Kulgam district's Noorabad area of Jammu and Kashmir.
 It is located on the Veshu River, a tributary of the Jehlum River, in an alpine valley covered in pine and fir trees within the Pir Panjal mountains.
 It lies at an altitude of 2266 metres above sea level.

-The road route is from Srinagar-Kulgam-Nehama-KB Pora-Aharbal Road.
+The road route is from Srinagar-Kulgam-Nihama-KB Pora-Aharbal Road.

-Aharbal Fall
+Aharbal Falls

-Aharbal is known for its waterfall, Aharbal Falls, where the Veshu falls noisily 25 metres and 7 metres through a narrow gorge of granite boulders.
-Aharbal Falls are also referred to as the Niagara Falls of Kashmir, owing to the volume of the water that falls.
-According to a report, the water volume would be sufficient to generate 100 MW of hydroelectricity.
-The terraces leading to the falls are fenced, but care must be taken to avoid slipping.
+Aharbal is noted for the waterfall known as Aharbal Falls, where the Veshu River drops about 25 metres and then 7 metres through a narrow granite gorge.
+The falls are sometimes referred to as the "Niagara Falls of Kashmir" owing to the water volume.
+According to reports, the water flow could be sufficient to generate 100 MW of hydroelectricity.
+The terraces near the falls are fenced, but caution is still required to avoid slipping.

+The waterfall is located in the southwestern part of Kashmir and is fed by the Veshaw River, which originates from the surrounding mountains.
+The site is surrounded by coniferous forests and alpine landscapes.
+The area is also known for trekking routes and viewpoints that provide access to panoramic views of the Pir Panjal range and nearby valleys.
+Aharbal has developed into a local tourist destination and picnic spot, with seasonal variations attracting visitors throughout the year.